 Auto Parts & Accessories Retailers

-- Unadjusted U.S. retail sales for motor vehicle and parts dealers were up 3.0 percent for the 11 months ended November 2019 over the same period in 2018, indicating a positive market
+- U.S. retail sales for motor vehicle and parts dealers were up 3.9 percent for the 11 months ended November 2019 over the same period in 2018, indicating a positive market

-- Year-over-year for November 2018, the number of vehicle miles driven increased 0.4%, continuing the steady increase seen for the past several years and indicating increasing demand for replacement parts and accessories
+- Year-over-year through November 2019, the number of vehicle miles driven increased 0.9%, continuing the steady increase seen for the past several years and driving increasing demand for replacement parts and accessories

 Approximate net recovery on cost